joonashak/holenav/docs/src/hosting/guides/guide-vps-cdn-cd.md

 MongoDB is required when setting up the backend, so make sure to set that up before continuing.
 If you are using MongoDB Atlas, the free service tier is of type _Shared Cluster_ and _M0 Sandbox_.

-To setup the backend, you need to create three configuration files:
+To setup the backend, you need to create four configuration files:

 - `docker-compose.yaml`
 - `server.production.env`
+- `neo.production.env`
 - `Caddyfile`

 ### Configure Holenav Server